 I have worked in a variety of counselling roles gaining experience in a broad range of issues:

 - As a bereavement counsellor at a large hospice I supported people struggling to cope with the challenges of grief, loneliness, guilt, depression and anxiety.

 - My time as a workplace counsellor in the NHS involved working with people to deal with workplace stress, bullying, anxiety and depression.

-- As an alcohol support counsellor I counselled men and women struggling with unhealthy patterns of alcohol use to help them reduce or stop drinking and to help them understand their reasons and triggers for drinking.
+- As an alcohol support counsellor I counselled people struggling with unhealthy patterns of alcohol use to help them reduce or stop drinking and to help them understand their reasons and triggers for drinking.